dbaldzhiev/mandeye_tec/README.md

    sudo systemctl disable --now mandeye.service
    ```

-4. Launch the web interface manually (useful for development):
+3. Launch the web interface manually (useful for development):

    ```bash
    scripts/run_web.sh
    ```

-   The UI is available on `http://localhost:5000` unless overridden by the
+   The UI is available on `http://localhost:5000`.
-   `WEB_PORT` environment variable or configuration file.

-## Configuration

-Runtime settings are loaded from `config/mandeye_config.json` at startup.
-The
-file supports the following fields:
+Outputs are stored in `/media/usb`, the web interface listens on port `5000`,

-* `livox_interface_ip` – Livox interface IP address (default auto-detected
+and the Livox lidar interface IP is automatically determined from `eth0`.
-  from the available network interfaces).
-* `repository_path` – Path to USB repository (default `"/media/usb/"`).
-* `server_port` – Port used by the C++ publisher (default `8003`).
-* `web_port` – Port for the Flask web UI (default `5000`).

-For each setting the application uses the following precedence:

-1. Value from the configuration file
-2. Environment variable override (`MANDEYE_LIVOX_LISTEN_IP`,
-   `MANDEYE_REPO`, `SERVER_PORT`, `WEB_PORT`)
-3. Compiled default embedded in the binaries

-Modify the configuration file or set environment variables as needed before
-starting the application.
-After making changes, restart any running
-instances for the new settings to take effect.

 ## Common operations